ashutosh1206/Crypton/Digital-Signatures/ElGamal-Signatures/README.md

 In this step, Alice does the following:
 1. Selects a random integer `k` such that `1 < k < p-2` and `GCD(k, p-1) = 1`
 2. Calculates `r` as: ![picture2](Pictures/picture2.gif)
-3. Calculates hash of the message `m` to be signed as `H(m)`, where `H()` is the hashing algorithm agreed upon by both signer and verifier.
+3. Calculates hash of the message `m` to be signed as `H(m)`, where `H()` is a secure hashing algorithm agreed upon by both signer and verifier.
 4. Calculates signature `s` as ![picture8](Pictures/picture8.gif)
 4. Shares `r`, `s`, `m`

-Here is a python-2.7 implementation of the above step:
+Here is a python-2.7 implementation of the above step: (Please note that the below example is only for illustrative purposes; md5 should not be used as a hash function)
 ```python
 def sign(message, y, p, g):
 	h = hashlib.md5(message).hexdigest()